 Is DALL-E 2 free?
-Well, until July is was (for those that had access), but OpenAI has now started using a credit-based model.
+Not any more.
+It was free until July 2022 (for those that had access), but OpenAI now uses a credit-based model.
 New DALL·E 2 users get 50 free credits that they can put towards generating, editing or creating a variation of an image (new image generations return four 1024 X 1024-pixel images for the cost of one credit).

 After that, users get 15 free DALL-E 2 credits each month.
 To get more, you have to buy them at a price of $15 for 115 credits (enough to generate 460 1024 X 1024-pixel images).
 OpenAI has invited artists who need financial assistance to apply for subsidised access.

 Is there a free DALL·E 2 alternative?
 Yes, there are several free AI art generators available.
 As well as Art Breeder-Collages, which we mentioned above (currently in beta), there's DALL-E mini – now called Craiyon (although it produces some nightmarish results), and Stable Diffusion, which is open source.

 Can I use DALL·E 2 for commercial use?

 Until now OpenAI had prohibited commercial use of images generated by DALL·E 2, but in the beta version, it's now giving “full usage rights” for images created with the platform.
 That includes the right to sell and reprint images and to use them on merchandise.
 We have already seen the first case of someone copyrighting AI work.

 However, there are concerns about the copyright implications of training an AI model on existing images.
 Getty Images has banned the use of AI content on its stock image library out of concerns that copyright is murky, and some politicians are calling for specific legislation to clear the matter up.